justinrgarrard/world-of-naevis.net/docs/gear/alchemics/substances.md

 #### Substances

 {: .mundane-item}
+> **Alchemical Glue**
+>
+> *Substance, common, 50 gp, 1 lb.*
+>
+> This flask contains enough glue to cover a 1-foot square surface.
+The substance quickly hardens when exposed to air, forming a concrete-like material.
+As an action, you can splash the contents of this flask onto a creature within 5 feet of you or throw it up to 20 feet, shattering it on impact.
+In either case, make a ranged attack against a target creature, treating the glue as an improvised weapon.
+On a hit, the target gains the Restrained condition.
+A creature can end this condition by using its action to make a DC 10 Strength check to break away.
+A door or container sealed with glue requires a DC 20 Strength check to open.

+{: .mundane-item}
 > **Agua Regia**
 >
 > *Substance, common, 50 gp, 1 lb.*
 >
 > This acid is identical to a _vial of acid_, but possesses additional properties.
 When applied to non-magical metals, up to one cubic foot of metal can be dissolved with a quiet hissing noise over the course of one minute.
-The acid is similarly corrosive to stone and wood, making it a favorite of burglars and engravers.
+The acid is corrosive to stone and wood to a lesser extent.
+It can be used to remove *Alchemical Glue* once hardened.

 {: .mundane-item}